ulfk/ipn-adapter/README.md

 - Add a generic IPN
 - Be sure to deactivate grouping of calls
 - This has not been tested with any AddOn products
+- Currently, only for the "on_payment" event, the e-mail will be added to Brevo lists.
+All other IPN events will be ignored for now.

 ## Brevo hints
 - Be aware that you need to add the IP-address of your Wordpress-server to the allowed addresses.